ietf-wg-cellar/matroska-specification/notes.md

 It is usually true that when storing timecodes for an audio stream, the TimecodeScale MUST have an accuracy of at least that of the audio samplerate, otherwise there are rounding errors that prevent you from knowing the precise location of a sample.
 Here's how a program has to round each timecode in order to be able to recreate the sample number accurately.

 Let's assume that the application has an audio track with a sample rate of 44100.
 As written above the TimecodeScale MUST have at least the accuracy of the sample rate itself: 1000000000 / 44100 = 22675.7369614512.
-This value MUST <b>always</b> be truncated.
+This value MUST always be truncated.
 Otherwise the accuracy will not suffice.
 So in this example the application will use 22675 for the TimecodeScale.
 The application could even use some lower value like 22674 which would allow it to be a little bit imprecise about the original timecodes.
 But more about that in a minute.

 Next the application wants to write sample number 52340 and calculates the timecode.
 This is easy.
 In order to calculate the Raw Timecode in ns all it has to do is calculate `RawTimecode = round(1000000000 * sample_number / sample_rate)`.
 Rounding at this stage is very important!
 The application might skip it if it choses a slightly smaller value for the TimecodeScale factor instead of the truncated one like shown above.
 Otherwise it has to round or the results won't be reversible.
 For our example we get `RawTimecode = round(1000000000 * 52340 / 44100) = round(1186848072.56236) = 1186848073`.